dreeves/chaosgame/README.md

 Cantor Soule-Reeves and Daniel Reeves

+Math + randomness = fractals

 ## Changelog

 ```
+2025-06-25: Port from Glitch to GitHub Pages
 2025-06-25: Changed undo button to forward/reverse
 2024ish:    Lots of new features
 2020-06-29: GitHub repo created